k8snetworkplumbingwg/ib-sriov-cni/README.md

 * `rdmaIsolation` (boolean, optional): Enable RDMA network namespace isolation for RDMA workloads.
 More information about the system requirements to support this mode of operation can be found [here](https://github.com/Mellanox/rdma-cni)
 * `ibKubernetesEnabled` (bool, optional): Enforces ib-sriov-cni to work with [ib-kubernetes](https://www.github.com/Mellanox/ib-kubernetes).
+* `vfioPciMode` (boolean, optional): Enable VFIO mode for VF devices bound to vfio-pci driver.
+When enabled, the CNI skips network interface configuration as VFIO devices are used for direct device assignment (e.g., for kubevirt/VM workloads).
+Defaults to false.
+If not explicitly set, the mode is auto-detected based on the VF's driver binding.

 > *__Note__*: If `rdmaIsolation` is set to _true_, [`rdma-cni`](https://github.com/Mellanox/rdma-cni) should not be used.